Magnetic Bulk Photovoltaic Effect in Bernal Bilayer Graphene: Theory and models

 With this convention, the vector potential is only a function of the $z$-coordinates, and is therefore constant within each layer.
 Performing the Fourier transform

 the Hamiltonian matrix is block diagonal in $\bk$ indices, with each diagonal block being

 where

-is the effective momentum shift on the \emph{top} layer. $L_z = 0.335~\mathrm{nm}$ is the vertical distance between the two graphene sheets.
+is the effective momentum shift on the \emph{top} layer with $L_z = 3.35~\text{\AA}$ being the vertical distance between the two graphene sheets.
 In Eq.~\eqref{eq:AB-BG}, we have chosen $z=0$ to be exactly in the middle between the two layers.
 With this choice, the interlayer hopping terms acquire \emph{zero} net phase upon the Peierls substitution.
-Throughout this work we add a layer offset potential $\Delta = 0.4~\mathrm{eV}$ to simulate the vertical static electric field.
-A sublattice offset potential $\Delta' = 0.022~\mathrm{eV}$ is also applied to simulate the effects of the hBN substrate sandwiching the BG system.
-Throughout this paper, the temperature is set to $300$ K.
+Throughout this work we use a layer offset $\Delta=0.4~\mathrm{eV}$, which models the vertical static field, breaks inversion, and opens a gap; pristine AB-BG is otherwise inversion symmetric and its bulk electric-dipole shift current vanishes.
+A smaller sublattice offset $\Delta'=0.022~\mathrm{eV}$ models the hBN-induced sublattice inequivalence.
+Although secondary once $\Delta\neq0$, it is retained as a realistic fixed perturbation.
+All field-induced changes are measured relative to zero field at the same offsets, thereby isolating the magnetic reconstruction.
+Throughout this paper, the temperature is set to $0$ K. With the ingredients listed above, we can perform a scan of the magnetic field within arbitrary range.

-In the case of the perpendicular magnetic field $\bm B = B \hat{\bm z}$, we use a AB-BG ribbon to investigate the current response to avoid the difficulty of huge magnetic unit cells.
-We have chosen to impose a cut off along the $y$-direction.
-Therefore, the nanoribbon has zig-zag edges on both sides, which is known to host edge states.
-We later show with explicit calculations that the edges states will not contribute to current response.
-The Landau gauge is used to describe the perpendicular magnetic field, i.e.

-The vector potential in this case is a function of $y$ coordinates but aligned along the $x$-direction.